-- Copyeditor (light, standard, and substantive) of original, clinical, and review research articles including those for authors whose native language is not English.
+- Copyeditor (light, standard, and substantive) of basic and clinical research articles, with extensive experience working with authors whose native language is not English.

-- Author and co-author of published scientific peer-reviewed journal articles.
+- Author and co-author of many published scientific peer-reviewed journal articles.

 - Co-authored three original research articles published in Journal of Neuroscience and ACS Chemical Neuroscience and a book chapter published in Steroid Receptors: Methods and protocols, edited by Humana Press-Springer Science U.S.A.

 - Wrote a medical suspense novel that was chosen as a finalist in the Writers’ League of Texas manuscript competition.

 - American Medical Writers Association

 Publications in Peer-Reviewed Journals